Atari launches nostalgic NFT collectibles for Pong and Centipede

 Join Transform 2021 for the most important themes in enterprise AI & Data.
 Learn more.

-Atari has launched its Atari Capsule Collection of collectible non-fungible tokens (NFTs), which use blockchain technology to uniquely identify collectibles for Pong and Centipede.
+Atari has launched its Atari Capsule Collection of collectible nonfungible tokens (NFTs), which use blockchain technology to uniquely identify collectibles for Pong and Centipede.

 The move capitalizes on the nostalgia for the classic video games and the new craze for NFTs, which enable the authentication of unique digital items.